Gananda Central School District

-The average class size is 20 students (all grades).
+The average class size is 200 students (all grades).
 The student-teacher ratio is 14:1.

-Dr. Shawn Van Scoy is Superintendent of Schools.
+Dr. Shawn Van Scoy is the Superintendent for all schools in the district.

-The district motto is "Success for All".
+The district motto is "Educating All Students For Success".

 Board of education

 The Board of Education (BOE) consists of 7 members, 7 who serve rotating 3-year terms.
 Elections are held each May for board members and to vote on the School District Budget.